Davide-sd/sympy-plot-backends/doc/source/overview.rst

    use the figure object to add numerical (or experimental) results using the commands associated to the specific plotting library.

+#. **In the Python ecosystem there is no perfect plotting library**.
+Each one
+   is great at something and terrible at something else.
+Supporting multiple backends allows the plotting module to have a greater capability of visualizing different kinds of symbolic expressions.

 More information about the backends can be found at:
 :doc:`Backends </modules/backends/index>` .